ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <br>Jack </a> <br /> As a product manger, I want users to view the specific game leaderboard based on the scores</td>
 <td>Leaderboard</td>
 <td>Get game's leaderboard</td>
 <td>One thing to bear in mind is that the way game scores are sorted may vary with different games.
 Add a parameter `order` to the url path when making the request.
 My other piece of advice would be to build a MVP as soon as possible.
 Why?
-A MVP is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
-In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.
-Because the agile methodology is built on both validating and iterating products based on user input, the MVP plays a central role in agile development.
-A company might choose to develop and release a minimum viable product because its product team wants to either release a product to the market as quickly as possible, test an idea with real users before committing a large budget to the product’s full development, or learn what resonates with the company’s target market and what doesn’t.
-In addition to allowing your company to validate an idea for a product without having to build the entire product, an MVP can also help minimise the time and resources you might otherwise commit to building a product that won’t succeed.</td>
+A MVP is a product with enough features to attract clients and validate a product idea early in the development cycle.
+The Agile methodology validates products based on user input, and the MVP is crucial for obtaining this input.
+There are a number of reasons you might want to release a MVP.
+You might choose to do this to release a product as quickly as possible.
+Alternatively, you might be trying to test an idea with real users before committing to a full development, or you may want to learn what does and doesn't appeal to your target market.
+Finally, in addition to validating an idea for a product without the commitment of building a final version of the product, a MVP can also help minimise the time and resources you might otherwise have to dedicate to build a product that isn't guaranteed to be successful.</td>
 </tr>
 <tr>
  <td><img src="../Logo/user_simon.jpg" width=45%>